clach04/shiori/README.md

 ## Documentation

-All documentation is available in [wiki](https://github.com/RadhiFadlillah/shiori/wiki).
+Original documentation is available in [wiki](https://github.com/RadhiFadlillah/shiori/wiki).
 If you think there are incomplete or incorrect information, feels free to edit it.

 ## License